ansys/scade-design-rules/doc/source/rules/modelling/all_constants_types_are_used.rst

 ---------
 This enforces compliance with a specific modeling standard by ensuring that each defined constant and type is used at least once in the model.

 The intent is to avoid unnecessary definitions.
-The rule ignores constants marked as externally-used, as they may not meant to be used directly in the model (for instance, in the case of a library).
+The rule ignores constants marked as externally used, as they may not meant to be used directly in the model (for instance, in the case of a library).

 Verification